jrop/jq.nvim/README.md

   },
 })
 ```

-## Use

-Navigate to a JSON file, and execute the command `:Jq`.
-Two scratch buffers
-will be opened: a buffer for the JQ-filter and one for displaying the results.
-Simply press `<CR>` (enter) in the filter window to refresh the results buffer.

-## Tips

 If you have a saved filter that you want to load into the filter window, then
 run: